Devana: Sources

 In Poland, the goddess is also mentioned by Maciej Stryjkowski: "Diana, the goddess of hunting, was called by the Sarmatians Zievonia or Devana in their language", "Christ, you enlightened Mieszko who was born blind, and you brought Poland to your baptism.
 Grom, Ladon, Morana, Pogvizd, Zevana gave up to you".
 Devana is also mentioned by Miechowita, Guagnini, Kromer and priest Wujek.

 Aside from Długosz, this goddess is mentioned by Oskar Kolberg in his work on Lusatia: „Dživica, goddess of forests and hunting, peculiarly in southern Sorbs.
 This beautiful woman with a bow and arrow has greyhounds.
 They also talk about someone who stayed in the forest at noon: Hladaj so, zo dživica k tebi ńepřindže.
 They think that she is hunting also by moonlight.
 Džiwi [means here] wild, and dživina [means] wildmeat.”

-Devana can also be confirmed by toponymy, e.g. the Děvín peak in the Pavlovské Hills, Devínska Nová Ves, or Devin – a Slavic name for Magdeburg (Note: According to legend, Magdeburg was to be built by order of Julius Caesar, who then consecrated the city to the goddess Diana.) and others.
+Devana can also be confirmed by toponymy, e.g. the Děvín peak in the Pavlovské Hills, Devínska Nová Ves, or Devin – a Slavic name for Magdeburg and others.

 The only potential, non-Western Slavic source is Sermon by Saint Gregory, which lists the figure of Diva alongside other gods such as Mokosh and Perun.
 Diva passed from Old Russian to Czech and was considered by Josef Jungmann to be another name of the goddess Lada.